NeoBowling/2143-OOP-Fall-24/Assignments/StudyGuide2/README.md

 84. Which of the following is a mechanism of static polymorphism?
 85. Rewrite the snippet above so that the Kid can access his dad private stash of alcohol.
 86. Rewrite the code snippet from question 17, so that it can properly use run time polymorphism.
 87. Like private members, protected members are inaccessible outside of the class.
 However, they can be accessed by derived classes and friend classes/functions.?
+True
 88. Which of these is a base class: Vehicle or Minivan? vehicle
 89. Like private members, protected members are inaccessible outside of the class.
 However, they can be accessed by:
 90. The concept portrayed in the previous snippet is known as